-• Nurture great football players as well as educated, capable boys and girls ready to develop themselves, their community and their society.
+• Nurture great football players as well as educated, capable girls and boys ready to develop themselves, their community and their society.

-We aim to be an fully gender equal project.
+We aim to be a fully gender equal project.
 A sufficient number of girls should have certain and obvious part in the project.
-Experience tells us that attracting girls to come to the project and, even more important, stay in it, is a challenging in Kibera.
-Therefore, extra effort will be put in attracting girls and designing flexible programs in line with the girls daily lives and routines.
-This also includes working strategic on changing attitudes.
+Experience tells us that attracting girls to come to the project and, even more important, stay in it, is a challenge in Kibera.
+Therefore, extra effort will be put in attracting girls and designing flexible programs in line with the girls’ daily lives and routines.
+This also includes working strategic on changing attitudes regarding gender equality.